Woodworking is a profession as old as time, but it never goes out of fashion.

 Beginners should start out with softwood and hone their skills before using hardwoods.

 Here are some softwoods you can play around with as you practice.

 Pine is probably the easiest wood to work with.
 It comes in different varieties like white, yellow, sugar and ponderosa.
 Pine stains well and can be used indoors and outside.
 It’s the cheapest too.

-Highly moisture resistant so great for outdoor projects, redwood has straight grain and it’s easy to work with.
+Highly moisture-resistant so great for outdoor projects, redwood has a straight grain and it’s easy to work with.
 It has an attractive red tinge that makes it look more expensive than it is.

 Also has a reddish colour and straight grain.
 Most of the cedar you’ll find for sale is western red.
 Great for outdoor projects because it’s moisture resistant.

 Best used for outdoor projects or indoor ones that you intend to paint because the grain isn’t that attractive.

 It’s hard for a softwood but still easy to work with.
 Carpenters use it for internal house builds like staircases.